‘Calaveras Pintadas’ and Natgeo

 Here’s the link to the gallery: Celebrating the Departed: Day of the Dead, in pictures – National Geographic

-Day of the Dead, and Calaveras
+Day of the Dead

-Day of the Dead (Día de los Muertos) is a Mexican holiday where families honour their dead ones, and welcome back their souls for a brief reunion that includes food, drink and celebration.
 As per tradition, the gates of heaven are opened on October 31 at midnight.
-Spirits of children can meet their families for a day.
+The spirits of children can meet their families for a day.
 The spirits of adults can do the same on November 2.

 Great photos Sampath!